uzdada/protodiff/examples/SAMPLE_QUICKSTART.md

 - 🔴 **Red (MISMATCH)**: Schema drift detected - update needed
 - 🟡 **Yellow (UNKNOWN)**: Can't fetch schema or BSR module not found

+**Note on Port Detection:**
+ProtoDiff automatically detects gRPC ports from your pod's container specifications:
+- Go service: Port 9090 (auto-detected from containerPort)
+- Java service: Port 9091 (auto-detected from containerPort)
+- No manual configuration needed!

 #### 4. Understanding the Dashboard

 The dashboard shows the current status of schema synchronization.
 For these test services, you should see: